 The Company warranties its products from manufacturing defects on a limited basis for a period of one year after purchase, but also sells separately priced extended service-type warranties for periods of up to four years after the expiration of the standard one-year warranty.
 During the term of the initial one-year warranty, if the device fails to operate properly from defects in materials and workmanship, the Company will fix or replace the defective product.
-Deferred revenue for separately priced extended warranties one year or less totaled \$1,829,052 and \$1,604,637 at December 31, 2019 and 2018, respectively.
-Deferred revenue for separately priced extended warranties longer than one year totaled \$1,748,257 and \$962,356 at December 31, 2019 and 2018, respectively.
-The accrual for the one-year manufacturer's warranty liability totaled \$257,000 and \$200,505 at December 31, 2019 and 2018, respectively.
-During the years ended December 31, 2019 and 2018, the Company recognized revenue of \$2,371,433 and \$1,896,077, respectively, related to extended service-type warranties that was amortized from the deferred revenue balance at the beginning of each period.
-Changes in deferred revenue amounts related to extended service-type warranties sold during the period.
+Deferred revenue for separately priced extended warranties one year or less totaled \$2,191,400 and \$1,829,052 at December 31, 2020 and 2019, respectively.
+Deferred revenue for separately priced extended warranties longer than one year totaled \$1,920,346 and \$1,748,257 at December 31, 2020 and 2019, respectively.
+The accrual for the one-year manufacturer's warranty liability totaled \$352,000 and \$257,000 at December 31, 2020 and 2019, respectively.
+During the years ended December 31, 2020 and 2019, the Company recognized revenue of \$2,621,440 and \$2,371,433, respectively, related to the extended service-type warranties that was amortized from the deferred revenue balance at the beginning of each period.
+Changes in deferred revenue amounts related to extended service-type warranties will fluctuate from year to year based upon the average remaining life of the warranties at the beginning of the period and new extended service-type warranties sold during the period.